chenju2k6/chenju2k6.github.io/_posts/2018-01-12-byzantine.markdown

 Surprisingly, there's no solution to this problem unless two thirds of the generals are loyal.
 In paritcular, if there's one traitor in three generals, there's no solution.

-The paper then discussed the oral message (unauthenticated) version and written message version (authenticated message).
+The paper then discussed the solutions to the BGP in two settings, oral message (unauthenticated) setting and written message setting (authenticated message).

+In OM setting, it assumes that A1, every message that is sent is delivered correctly (no forgery), A2, The receiver of a message knows who sent it and A3, the absence of a message can be detected.